lindhor/geoportal-server-catalog-wiki/Configure -Hierarchical-Search-Facet.md

 * Can I use a different hierarchy separator such as "<" instead of "|"?
   * Yes.
 By default, "|" is used as the separator, if other separator is desired, replace delimiter declaration in hierarchy_tokenizer and reverse_hierarchy_tokenizer within elastic-mappings.json and elastic-mappings-7.json, then recreate Elastic Search index.

-* Can I configure hierarchy to be similar to a my WAF/UNC folder structure ?
+* Can I configure hierarchy to be similar to my WAF/UNC folder structure ?
   * Yes.

 * Can I manage/update the hierarchy after the metadata has been harvested?
-  * Yes. see section 2 above
+  * Yes.
+See section 2 above

 * Can I configure hierarchy using fields in a database table?
   * Yes.